BronzeCrab/flutter_photo_task/README.md

 ## Getting Started

-Task was about t develop a mobile application for capturing photos from a camera
+Task was about to develop a mobile application for capturing photos from a camera

 The mobile application consists of one screen, with UI elements: